FP4. Frequently Asked Questions (FAQ)

 Q: Why did Fairphone choose to launch a 5G smartphone?
 There are critical public debates about the unknown long-term implications of 5G for people and the planet.

 A: Our older phones, such as the Fairphone 3+, do not have 5G because we didn't upgrade their antenna or chipset.
 However, for future phones, we investigated the possibilities.
 Since we think it's an innovation that will stand the test of time, we decided to produce a 5G device for Fairphone 4.
-We wanted to future-proof our phone so people can keep their devices for longer, and the way to ensure that is to offer a 5G device.
+We wanted to future-proof our phone so people can keep their devices for longer, and the way to ensure that is to offer a 5G device, with eSIM.
 We also want to keep up with industry tech trends to be an example of sustainability.
 Ensuring we have up-to-date technology is a big part of that, as we want to enable our customers to have a technologically advanced and sustainable device to use for years to come.

 Q: What do I do with my old device?